xXleowXx/gitlab-charts/doc/troubleshooting/index.md

 ### `gitlab-shell` memory

 By default, the chart does not set a limit on GitLab Shell memory.
-If `gitlab-shell.limits.memory` is set too low, Git operations over SSH may fail with these errors.
+If `gitlab.gitlab-shell.resources.limits.memory` is set too low, Git operations over SSH may fail with these errors.

 Check with `kubectl describe nodes` to confirm that this is caused by memory limits rather than timeouts over the network.